Asbjoedt/CLISC/README.md

 ## Program behavior

-### General
+### Basic functions

+**General**
 * Bulk convert spreadsheets in a directory
 * Include or exclude subdirectories recursively
 * Output results in CSV logs

-### Count
+:heavy_plus_sign: **Count**

-* Count number of spreadsheets in directory by file format
+Count number of spreadsheets in directory by file format.
+Counting supports:
-  - Accepted file extensions: .fods, .ods, .ots, .xla, .xlam, .xls, .xlsb, .xlsm, .xlsx, .xlt, .xltm, .xltx
+* Accepted file extensions: .fods, .ods, .ots, .xla, .xlam, .xls, .xlsb, .xlsm, .xlsx, .xlt, .xltm, .xltx
-  - Office Open XML file formats of Transitional and Strict conformance can be counted
+* Office Open XML file formats of Transitional and Strict conformance can be counted separately

-### Convert
+:magic_wand: **Convert**

-* Convert any spreadsheet[^1] to .xlsx (Office Open XML Transitional conformance)
+Convert any spreadsheet[^1] to .xlsx (Office Open XML Transitional conformance).
+Conversion supports:
-  - Office Open XML with extensions .xlsb, .xlsm, .xltm, .xltx and .xlsx with Strict conformance[^2]
+* Office Open XML with extensions .xlsb, .xlsm, .xltm, .xltx and .xlsx with Strict conformance[^2]
-  - Legacy Microsoft Excel with extensions .xls and .xlt
+* Legacy Microsoft Excel with extensions .xls and .xlt
-  - OpenDocument with extensions .fods, .ods and .ots
+* OpenDocument with extensions .fods, .ods and .ots

-### Compare
+:microscope: **Compare**

-Compare original and converted spreadsheets to log differences[^3] in
+Compare original and converted spreadsheets to log differences.[^3] Comparison supports:
 * Workbook cell values
 * File size

-### Advanced archival requirements
+### :file_cabinet: Advanced archival requirements
 The program supports the conversion of spreadsheets to meet a data quality level, that will enable you to open your spreadsheets many years from now.
-Enabling advanced archival requirements will
+Enabling advanced archival requirements will:

 * Package spreadsheets and metadata in a new archive directory
 * Output all conversions in subdirectories named n+1